ratnesh-12/Basics-of-CPP/README.md

 # Experiment-1

-Aim: Downloading and Installing VS Code, (Hello World and Calculator program)
+Aim: Create a Hello World and Calculator program

 C++ Prgram Structure:
 •	The C++ language defines several headers, which contain information that is either necessary or useful to your program.
 For this program, the header <iostream> is needed.